Thermodynamics of Permutation-Invariant Quantum Many-Body Systems: A Group-Theoretical Framework: Engine Cycles

 Here, we have identified the diagonal generators with the Gell-Mann matrices \eqref{equ:GellMann}, i.e., $d_1 = \Lambda_3$ and $d_2= \Lambda_8$.
 As shown in Fig.~\ref{fig:WorkVsA2}, the maximum work output is attained with a doubly degenerate excited level, corresponding to $\delta = 2$.
 Notably, the collective medium outperforms the distinguishable one for any value of $\delta$.

-Our results show that the larger freedom in the choice of the single-particle Hamiltonian, which comes with higher-order symmetry groups, can indeed be used to enhance the performance of many-body Otto cycles, with an additional boost coming from a collective dissipation mechanism.
-This conclusion holds, at least in principle, even outside the regime of extreme initial and bath temperatures.
+Our results show that the larger freedom in the choice of the single-particle Hamiltonian, which comes with higher-order symmetry groups, can indeed be used to optimise the performance of many-body Otto cycles, in addition to the boost coming from a collective dissipation mechanism.
+This can be done, at least in principle, even outside the regime of extreme initial and bath temperatures.
 Furthermore, our analysis seems to suggest that the optimal single-particle Hamiltonian for collective quantum Otto cycles should feature two levels with approximately balanced degeneracy.
 Corroborating this presumption with a more systematic investigation is beyond the scope of our present work, but provides an attractive problem for future research.